Skip to main content

 Avoid coconut crab to protect endangered species

-Most restaurants have stopped serving coconut crab as the species is at risk of extinction.
-Choose sustainable seafood alternatives.
+Most restaurants have taken coconut crab off the menu because the species is under threat.
+Pick a more sustainable seafood instead.

 MEDIUM